 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The major classes of financial assets of the Group and of the Company are bank deposits, trade and other receivables and contract assets.
+The major classes of financial assets of the Group and of the Company are cash and bank balances, trade and other receivables and contract assets.
 For trade and other receivables, the Group adopts the policy of dealing only with customers and counterparties of appropriate credit history to mitigate credit risk.
-Bank deposits are mainly placed with financial institutions which have high credit ratings.
+Cash and bank balances are held with financial institutions which have high credit ratings.